 Lunch Visitors Students may leave for lunch with a parent/guardian.
 Please sign your child in and out in our office.
 You are welcome to join us any time to eat lunch with your child.
-Our students sit at their class's lunch table in a seat of their choice.
+Our students sit at their class's lunch table.
 Please sign in at our office, then you are welcome to just go in and join them.